 |Tabs||View Three Little Birds Tabs Here|

 People debate about the origin of the song title, but there is no debating the elegant simplicity of this song.
 The chords, progression, tonal structure, and rhythm are all very simple to learn and relaxed to play.
-It somehow gives credence to the notion that there is a spiritual side to the song when Bob Marley recorded it in the late 70s.
+It somehow gives credence to the notion that there was a spiritual side to the song when Bob Marley recorded it in the late 70s.
 This is a lovely song to play on the acoustic guitar.

 Related Popular Article: Our Favorite Fun Songs to Play on Guitar